Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_downloader_manual.en-US.md

 ChzzkLiveDownloader --exist skip
 ```

-If you want to set this option to default, just use `--exist` without like below.
+If you want to set this option to default, just use `--exist` like below.

 ```powershell
 ChzzkLiveDownloader --exist